 \subsection{Modules}

 As for \voa{}s, there exist notions of weak, admissible and ordinary modules for \svoa{}s $V$ (in decreasing generality).
 Similarly, there are $g$-twisted versions of these for all $g\in\Aut(V)$ of finite order (see, e.g., \cite{DZ06,DZ05}).
-In this text we shall only consider untwisted modules.
+In this text, we shall only consider untwisted modules.
 Moreover, we shall only be dealing with \svoa{}s whose weak, admissible and ordinary (untwisted or twisted) modules are a direct sum of irreducible (ordinary) modules (see the notions of rationality and regularity discussed below).
-In that case there is no distinction between weak and admissible modules, and for irreducible modules all three notions coincide.
+In that case, there is no distinction between weak and admissible modules, and for irreducible modules all three notions coincide.

-Note that any untwisted or canonically twisted (i.e.\ $\sigma$-twisted) $V$-module is also an untwisted module over the even part $V^{\bar0}$.
+Note that any untwisted or canonically twisted (i.e.\ $\sigma$-twisted) $V$-module is also an untwisted module for the even part $V^{\bar0}$.

 We mention two subtleties regarding the definition of modules for \svoa{}s.
 First, consider admissible untwisted modules.
-The \svoa{} $V$ comes equipped with a decomposition into an even and an odd part, and the even part is distinguished by the fact that it contains the vacuum vector $\vac$ (and the conformal vector $\omega$).
-Similarly, any admissible $V$-module $W$ may be equipped with a compatible $\Z_2$-grading, namely such that the vertex operator modes of even elements of $V$ are even maps of $W$ and those of odd elements are odd maps.
-(The last statement may be formulated as saying that any untwisted admissible $V$-module is $\sigma$-stable.
-See, e.g., \cite{DNR21}.)
+The \svoa{} $V$ comes equipped with a decomposition into an even and an odd part, and the even part is distinguished by the fact that it contains the vacuum vector~$\vac$ (and the conformal vector $\omega$).
+Similarly, any admissible $V$-module $W$ may be equipped with a compatible parity $\Z_2$-grading, namely such that the vertex operator modes of even and odd elements of $V$ are even and odd maps of $W$, respectively.
+This may be stated as saying that any untwisted admissible $V$-module is $\sigma$-stable (see \autoref{sec:repcat}).
 However, this $\Z_2$-grading is not unique and there is in general no distinguished way to choose it. \begin{conv} We shall not treat a compatible $\Z_2$-grading as part of the structure of a module for a \svoa{}. \end{conv}

 For admissible $\sigma$-twisted $V$-modules, the situation is slightly more complicated.
-In that case there may be $\sigma$-stable modules and those that are not.
-The former are called $\sigma$-twisted \emph{super} $V$-modules in \cite{DNR21}.
-Only these afford a $\Z_2$-grading compatible with that on $V$ in the above sense (again, see \autoref{sec:repcat}).
+In that case, there may be modules that are $\sigma$-stable and those that are not.
+The former are called $\sigma$-twisted \emph{super} $V$-modules in \cite{DNR21}, and only these afford a $\Z_2$-grading compatible with the one on $V$ in the above sense (again, see \autoref{sec:repcat}).